top of page

 Adding a cardiovascular component to your minimalist workout routine is critical, and that's why I like to incorporate high-intensity interval training (HIIT) into my own programming and clients' programming.
 HIIT involves alternating periods of high-intensity exercise with periods of rest or lower-intensity exercise.

-This type of training can be done with virtually any movement but is especially suited to bodyweight movements like sprints, jump squats, and air squats, or loaded movements like kettlebell swings and dumbbell push-presses.
+This type of training can be done with virtually any movement but is especially suited to bodyweight movements like sprints, jump squats, and air squats, or loaded movements like kettlebell swings, walking lunges, dumbbell push-presses, and kettlebell snatches.
 HIIT not only improves cardiovascular fitness but also enhances calorie burn and promotes fat loss.

 Nearly any set of movements can be integrated into a HIIT workout just by decreasing the load.